 Plus, there are 18 brands (and others launching soon) competing for market share.
 So buying TV ads when major sports events are taking place is key to building a customer base.

-The expectation is a handful of bettors will immediately create an account.
+The expectation is that a handful of bettors will immediately create an account.

-Show it frequently and it’ll be burned into the brains of would-be customers.
+Show an ad frequently and it’ll be burned into the brains of would-be customers.
 Add in a touch of humor or a celebrity cameo, and the commercial becomes memorable.

 With that in mind, here is a look at five recent sportsbook app commercials that caught our attention.